-- Funding amount: \$250,000,000 - Funding mechanism: Formula-Based Funding - Eligible recipients: States - Eligible uses: Residential and commercial energy audits, upgrades, and retrofits. - For more information: Energy Efficiency Revolving Loan Fund Capitalization Grant Program Webpage HERE. - o Applications for this program are currently open to May 26, 2023-learn more HERE.
+- Funding amount: \$250,000,000 - Funding mechanism: Formula-Based Funding - Eligible recipients: States - Eligible uses: Residential and commercial energy audits, upgrades, and retrofits. - For more information: Energy Efficiency Revolving Loan Fund Capitalization Grant Program Webpage HERE. - Selections for the award period closed out on May 26, 2023 are expected to be made in the fall of 2023.